Last Updated on June 24, 2022 by Gary Stephen

-When tree removal is necessary, it’s important to know the signs that indicate tree removal should be done.
-This article will teach you what to look for to determine when tree removal is needed and how best to go about tree removal.
+When tree removal is necessary, it’s important to know the signs that indicate it’s the best time to remove the tree.
+This article will teach you what to look for to determine when tree removal is needed.
+And, how best to go about tree removal.

 The tree is dead

 A dead tree also poses safety hazards because they provide lots of fuel in the form of dried branches near power lines.
-This can lead them to fall onto houses during storms, which puts homeowners at risk as well as utility workers who are trying to restore service after being damaged from windstorms.
+This can lead them to fall onto houses during storms.
+As a result, this puts homeowners at risk as well as utility workers who are trying to restore service after being damaged from windstorms.

 It was recently damaged by a storm